apache/calcite/site/_docs/howto.md

 * That directory must contain files `NOTICE`, `LICENSE`, `README`, `README.md`
   * Check that the version in `README` is correct
+* Make sure that there is no `KEYS` file in the source distros
 * For each .jar, verify that the `META-INF` directory contains the correct contents for `DEPENDENCIES`, `LICENSE` and `NOTICE` per the source/classes contained.
 Refer to the ASF licensing documentation on